William Everson –

 William Everson Reading, Part 2, “Cutting the Fire Break” & “Kingfisher Flat.” – (9:52 Minutes)

-A devout Jungian, Everson once proposed returning sex to the Psalms with a re-write sure to be an ecstatic document for the Devil and God alike.
+A devout Jungian, Everson once proposed returning sex to the Psalms, re-writing them into ecstatic poetry for the Devil and God alike.
 Lucifer would love how Everson smeared the Song of Songs’ lips with his funky literary lather.
-Jehovah would love how Everson’s every word was perfect & perfectly placed, as if by the hand of the All Mighty, but in reality only as Everson could do.
+Jehovah would love how each of Everson’s words was perfect & perfectly placed, as if by the hand of the All Mighty, but in reality only as Everson could do.

 William Everson Reading, Part 3, “The Stone Face Falls” & “Spike Horn.” – (10:20 Minutes)